navcoin/navcoin-org/content/roadmap/navcoin-4.5.2.es.md

 externalUrl: https://github.com/NAVCoin/navcoin-core/pull/413
 ---

-The features to be included in NavCoin Core v4.5.2 are currently being merged and tested in preperation for release.
+The features to be included in NavCoin Core v4.5.2 are currently being merged and tested in preparation for release.